tlverse/tlverse-handbook/04-data.md

 #> #   tax71 <dbl>, tax82 <dbl>, price71_82 <dbl>, tax71_82 <dbl>
 ```

-A snapshot of the data set in shown below:
+A snapshot of the data set is shown below:

 ```r